-We learn and practice two traditional styles: the Traditional Yang Style of Cheng Man-ching and the Traditional Sun Style of Sun Lu-tang.
+In addition to the standard routines, we learn and practice two traditional styles: the Traditional Yang Style of Cheng Man-ching and the Traditional Sun Style of Sun Lu-tang.

 However, we have adopted shorter routines for both traditional styles to provide students a starting point to the learning of the longer routines.